Chloroprocaine: Medical uses

-It is also indicated for local anaesthesia including brachial plexus block, cervical nerve block, occipital nerve block.
+It is also indicated for local anesthesia including brachial plexus block, cervical nerve block, occipital nerve block.

 mandibular nerve block or maxillary nerve block for dental anesthesia, ophthalmic anesthesia via infraorbital nerve block, ulnar nerve block, paravertebral block, intercostal nerve block, sciatic nerve block, stellate ganglion block, lumbar sympathetic block and interdigital block.

 It is also used for obstetric anesthesia including pudendal nerve block and paracervical block.

-Chloroprocaine is also indicated for ocular surface anesthesia.
+Chloroprocaine (Iheezo) is indicated for ocular surface anesthesia.

 Subarachnoid block

 Chloroprocaine was developed to meet the need for a short-acting spinal anaesthetic that is reliable and has a favourable safety profile to support the growing need for day-case surgery.

 Licensed in Europe for surgical procedures up to 40 minutes, chloroprocaine is an ester-type local anaesthetic with the shortest duration of action of all the established local anaesthetics.
 It has a significantly shorter duration of action than lidocaine and is significantly less toxic.

 Chloroprocaine has a motor block lasting for 40 minutes, a rapid onset time of 3–5 minutes (9.6 min ± 7.3 min at 40 mg dose; 7.9 min ± 6.0 min at 50 mg dose) and a time to ambulation of 90 minutes without complications, especially lacking transient neurologic symptomatology.

-These data are based upon a retrospective review of 672 patients suitable for spinal anaesthesia in surgical procedures less than 60 minutes' duration using 30–40 mg chloroprocaine.
-The results showed good surgical anaesthesia, a fast onset time, and postoperative mobilization after 90 minutes without complications.
+These data are based upon a retrospective review of 672 patients suitable for spinal anesthesia in surgical procedures less than 60 minutes' duration using 30–40 mg chloroprocaine.
+The results showed good surgical anesthesia, a fast onset time, and postoperative mobilization after 90 minutes without complications.

 The use of chloroprocaine in the subarachnoid space has been questioned.
 In the early 1980s, several cases were reported of neurological deficits after inadvertent intrathecal injections intended for epidural delivery.
 These doses were an order of magnitude higher than is currently used for intrathecal delivery.
-It is also thought that these deficits were also related to the preservative sodium bisulfate, although this is also controversial.
+It is also thought that these deficits were also related to the preservative sodium bisulfite, although this is also controversial.

-In recent years, several studies have been published on the safe use of intrathecal chloroprocaine when appropriate dosage is used and with preservative-free preparations.
+Some studies have been published on the safe use of intrathecal chloroprocaine when appropriate dosage is used and with preservative-free preparations.